 - Excessive debt and hope are the root of all financial crises.
 You can never ignore risks or suspend doubt.

 - Doing a marginal deal just because the money is available is stupid.
 Bankers typically can’t assess the market risks either.

 - Take your personal guarantee seriously.
 You only bring two things to the table: cash and your guarantee, neither of which has an unlimited supply.

 - Don’t rely on future price increases to make a deal work.

 - Never finance long-term assets with short-term debt.

-- We covered a lot of mistakes with access to easy money and credit.
+- We covered a lot of mistakes with access to an abundance of money and easy credit.

 - Bench strength is critical.
-Hiring weak people begets weak results.
-Find the best people and compensate them VERY well….
+Find the best people and compensate them VERY well.
 It saves money in the long run.

 - The tougher the times, the better the people you need.
 There is no way to survive a bad market with weak people.